BY

 For tax purposes, the ATO doesn’t recognise cryptocurrency as a cash investment and instead classifies it as a CGT (capital gains tax) Asset.
 So, there are several tax considerations you need to factor into your decision to invest, including:

-• your investment will trigger CGT should you make a profit on the sale (capital gains tax event) of your cryptocurrency (at a rate of 10%), and
+- your investment will trigger CGT should you make a profit on the sale (capital gains tax event) of your cryptocurrency (at a rate of 10%), andÂ

-• the expenses related to your investment is not classified as a tax deduction (unless you are a crypto trader).
+- the expenses related to your investment is not classified as a tax deduction (unless you are a crypto trader).

-For more on the tax consequences of investing in crypto, make sure to check out our guide on how tax on cryptocurrency works
+For more on the tax consequences of investing in crypto, make sure to check out our guide on how tax on cryptocurrency works.

 However, the same super and tax laws will apply once the SMSF members reach the pension phase.
 In other words, if the SMSF sells its cryptocurrency during the pension phase, it will be exempt from paying CGT.
+Your Investment Strategy and Trust Deed Must Allow For Investment in Crypto Assets

 So, because cryptocurrency is considered an asset, the SMSF trustee must ensure that the fund’s trust deed and investment strategy document allows the SMSF to invest in digital assets.